OpenMS/pyopenms-docs/docs/source/mzMLFileFormat.rst

 Base64 encoding
 ---------------

-From the mzML standard, we know that the array is base64 encoded and we can now try to decode this data ourselves.
+From the mzML standard, we know that the array is :index:`base64 <Base64 encoding>` encoded and we can now try to decode this data ourselves.
 We will first use pure Python functions :

 .. code-block:: python
     :linenos: